"Never doubt that a small group of thoughtful, committed people can change the world; indeed, it is the only thing that ever has." -Margaret Mead

 P.S.
 305 Team

-Mina Hosseini Education Organizer Mina Hosseini currently serves as an Education Organizer for P.S.
-305. Mina is a Miami native with an Executive Master of Science in Taxation from Florida International University who worked with Deloitte Tax LLP servicing domestic and international clients before joining P.S.
+Mina Hosseini Executive Director Mina is a Miami native who was grew up in Miami's public school system.
+Upon graduating from Miami Killian Senior High, she attended Florida International University for her undergraduate and graduate degrees, earning an Executive Master of Science in Taxation.
+She went on to work with Deloitte Tax LLP servicing domestic and international clients before joining P.S.
 305. Mina is a passionate advocate for children and is also a Guardian Ad Litem volunteer for the 11th Judicial Circuit.
 Serving as a voice for children in foster care, Mina is appointed to represent the best interests of abused, neglected, and abandoned children.
 A resourceful and dynamic connector, Mina joined P.S.
 305 to bring her background in professional services cultivated at Deloitte to a mission-driven organization of like-minded individuals in her local community.
 Mina is an advocate for all children and wants to inspire, engage, and activate members of the community in this pursuit.